It’s Not Andrew Tate’s Conversion, It’s Some Muslim Men’s Reactions - MuslimMatters.org

 The Prophet (SAW) has taught us the best of deeds are those that done consistently, even if they are small.
 Click here to support MuslimMatters with a monthly donation of $2 per month.
 Set it and collect blessings from Allah (swt) for the khayr you're supporting without thinking about it.

 This mentorship started from infancy, even in the most sacred space.
 The Prophet used to pray while carrying his granddaughter Umāma, and when he prostrated he placed her down and when he got up he carried her.
 [Bukhari, Muslim] Ibn Hajar quotes the scholar Fakahani in explaining that the Prophet did so to show them in action how to honor girls.
-[Fathul Bari].
+[Fat’hul Bari].

 The comprehensive change of a generation is summarized by Omar’s statement, “In the times of ignorance, we used to have no regard for women whatsoever.
 But when Islam came and Allah made mention of them, this caused us to realize that they have rights upon us…” [Bukhari]

-Revelation transformed a culture of violence, ownership and objectification of women to one in which women and men were, as described by the Prophet , “partners” [Ahmad], and as the Quran describes, “allies” [Surat At-Tawbah: 9;71]
+Revelation transformed a culture of violence, ownership, and objectification of women to one in which women and men are, as described by the Prophet , “partners” [Ahmad], and as the Quran describes, “allies” [Surat At-Tawbah: 9;71]

 Islamic law and Islamic history have shown us the depth of care and critical participation of women, as established by the mentorship of the Prophet :

-1.Spiritual space: Aishah narrates about a Mother of the Believers that she was in i’tikaaf with the Prophet “and she was bleeding in between her periods.
-She used to see the blood and she would perhaps put a dish under her for the blood.” (this was the bleeding of istihaadha, not menses, which take different rulings for prayer) [Bukhari]
+1.Spiritual space: Aishah narrates about a Mother of the Believers that she was in i’tikaaf with the Prophet “..and she was bleeding in between her periods.
+She used to see the blood and she would perhaps put a dish under her for the blood.”
+(This was the bleeding of istihaadha, not menses, which take different rulings for prayer.)
+[Bukhari]

 If a Mother of the Believers would go to the masjid in istihaadha, and because of not having today’s hygienic resources would put a tray under her to protect the masjid from her blood, but would still pray in the masjid – then what does that say about a woman’s access and connection to the house of God?